Glavin001/Data2AITextbook/README.md

-# data-maker-llm
+# Data-Maker LLM

-Training a Large Language Model (LLM) to generate high-quality data for training the next LLM 🚀
+> Training a Large Language Model (LLM) to generate high-quality data for training the next LLM 🚀